Doylestown, PA 18901 (215) 345-6500 REQUEST AN APPOINTMENT

 Finding relief for your pain and having your damaged teeth repaired is of the utmost importance, of course, but you’re also likely to be concerned about the cost of your treatment.
 Each person’s emergency is unique and will require different procedures to address, so the final price will vary.
-Your emergency dentist in Doylestown will take the time to explain what you can expect to pay.
+Your dentist will take the time to explain what you can expect to pay.
 Keep in mind that we’re in-network with several dental PPOs; if you don’t have insurance, feel free to ask about our in-house savings plan.